-Course presents the basic techniques that are necessary for successful college writing.
+This course presents the basic techniques that are necessary for successful college writing.
 It provides the essential tools for clear, organized, effective analytical expression.
 Opportunities for revisions heighten self-confidence.

-ADEN 105202 Introductory College Writing
+ADEN 1054 College Writing

 This course, which introduces flexible strategies for approaching each stage of the writing process, prepares students to succeed in their college-level writing.
 Students learn from readings that illustrate conventions and techniques of composition and from their own regular practice in drafting, revising, and editing.

 ADEN105401 Mon 6:15–9:15, Jan 22–May 14, Cindy Jones

 FULLY ONLINE SECTION - Asynchronous.
 No days or times are specified; students must participate weekly per all communications and instructions from the professor, must adhere to course schedule, and submit all course work on time.

 Concentrated introductory study of a limited number of major authors.
 The purpose is to develop an ability to read literature with appreciation and to write intelligently.

 Mon 6:15–9:15, Jan 22–May 14, Robert Farrell, S.J.